 For a complete list of the white varietals, check out the Rhone Rangers website which has descriptions of each one.

-Next time you’re at a restaurant or shopping for a wine and you feel like shifting away from the normal Chardonnay or Sauvignon Blanc, consider trying a Rhone blend.
+Next time you’re at a restaurant or shopping for a wine and you feel like shifting away from the normal Chardonnay or Sauvignon Blanc, consider trying a Rhone white wine blend.
 You might be surprised just how much you like it.